swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 The names of diagnostic groups can be displayed alongside diagnostic messages using `-print-diagnostic-groups` and used to associate messages with features.

-### `swift migrate` command
+### `swift package migrate` command

-To enable seemless migration experience for Swift packages, I'd like to propose a new Swift Package Manager command - `swift migrate` to complement the Swift compiler-side changes.
+To enable seemless migration experience for Swift packages, I'd like to propose a new Swift Package Manager command - `swift package migrate` to complement the Swift compiler-side changes.

 The command would accept one or more features that have migration mode enabled and optionally a set of targets to migrate, if no targets are specified the whole package is going to be migrated to use new features.

 #### Interface

 ```
-USAGE: swift migrate [<options>] --to-feature <to-feature> ...
+USAGE: swift package migrate [<options>] --to-feature <to-feature> ...

 OPTIONS:
   --targets <targets>     The targets to migrate to specified set of features or a new language mode.